-His work explores themes of time, memory and disappearance, with a poetic and existential dimension.
-Laurent Pernot is particularly interested in questions of impermanence, the fragility of existence, and the relationship between man and nature.
-His visual language often revolves around references to literature, poetry and philosophy, sometimes resonating with places, objects or historical figures (Hannah Arendt, Roland Barthes, Léon Blum, Eugène Delacroix, Émilie Dickinson, Françoise Héritier, Friedrich Hölderlin, Novalis, Fernando Pessoa, etc.).
+He is interested in topics that transcend both ages and frontiers, such as time, memory, love, and mortality, with a particular focus on impermanence and our relationship with nature.
+His practice often revolves around references to literature, poetry, and philosophy, sometimes echoing specific places or historical figures (Hannah Arendt, Roland Barthes, Léon Blum, Eugène Delacroix, Emily Dickinson, Françoise Héritier, Friedrich Hölderlin, Novalis, or Fernando Pessoa).

-His work has notably been exhibited at the Miro Foundation in Barcelona, the Sketch Gallery in London, the Long Museum in Shanghai, MMOMA in Moscow, the Alvar Aalto Museum in Finland, the French Embassy in New Delhi, MUBE in São Paulo and the Espace culturel Louis Vuitton in France, Palais de Tokyo, Maison Rouge, Centre Georges Pompidou, Musée Delacroix, MAC-VAL, Domaine Pommery, Voyage à Nantes, ICA Villeurbanne, LaM Villeneuve-d’Ascq, Château Toulouse-Lautrec, Domaine National de Saint-Cloud, Saint Laurent Rive Droite Paris and Los Angeles.
-He has collaborated with Jean-Paul Gauthier as well as with several dance and theater directors, and was recently invited to be artistic director and scenographer for an exhibition at the Musée du Louvre-Lens.
-Laurent Pernot has received several commissions for permanent works in public spaces, and was the laureate of the prestigious SAM Prize for Contemporary Art in 2010.
-His work can be found in museums, foundations and collections around the world, he is represented by Marguo Gallery in Paris.
+His works have been exhibited at the Miro Foundation in Barcelona, the Sketch Gallery in London, the Long Museum in Shanghai, the MMOMA in Moscow, the Alvar Aalto Museum in Finland, the French Embassy in New Delhi, the MUBE in São Paulo, the Espace Culturel Louis Vuitton in France, the Palais de Tokyo, the Maison Rouge, the Centre Georges Pompidou, the Delacroix Museum, the MAC-VAL, the Domaine Pommery, Voyage à Nantes, the ICA Villeurbanne, the LAM Villeneuve-d’Ascq, the Château Toulouse-Lautrec, the Domaine National de Saint-Cloud, and Saint Laurent Rive Droite in Paris and Los Angeles.
+He has collaborated with Jean-Paul Gaultier as well as with several theater directors and choreographers, and was recently invited by the Musée du Louvre-Lens to be the artistic director and scenographer for an exhibition dedicated to landscape.
+He has received several commissions for permanent works in public spaces and was the recipient of the SAM Prize for Contemporary Art in 2010.
+His works are held in museums, foundations, and collections around the world.
+He is represented by the Marguo Gallery in Paris.

 No man is master of the wind, each one holds his sail as best he can.
 Laurent Pernot